Using the selectors below, choose which day of the festival that you will attend and refine your search by environmental interest, if you like.

 SCR Rameen Aminzadeh, Jeffery Copeland

-PROD Rameen Aminzadeh, Micheal Cain, King Hollis
+PROD Rameen Aminzadeh, Michael Cain, King Hollis

 EDITOR Rameen Aminzadeh

 Rameen began his career in filmmaking at the age of 19.
 As a young man on the streets of Baltimore, a rare opportunity to learn editing provided the foundation for a creative and sustaining career.
 With over 17 years of experience directing, editing and producing film, television, and live concerts across the nation, Rameen has brought his unique perspective and storytelling abilities to every project he takes on.
 From series work on Discovery ID, A&E Network, The History Channel, National Geographic, MTV, TLC, and ABC, to independent music projects and social justice documentaries across the globe, he is both artist and activist – using his artistic talents and resources to fight for justice on many fronts.
-He has worked with artists including Snoop Dogg, Eminem, Dr. Dre, The Outlaws, Nas, The Black Knights, Creed, Mandy Moore, Brittany Spears, Henry Rollins, Cypress Hill, Ice Cube, Eight Ball & MJG, 36 Mafia, as well as countless underground hip hop and rock groups nationwide.
+He has worked with artists including Snoop Dogg, Eminem, Dr. Dre, The Outlaws, Nas, The Black Knights, Creed, Mandy Moore, Britney Spears, Henry Rollins, Cypress Hill, Ice Cube, Eight Ball & MJG, 36 Mafia, as well as countless underground hip hop and rock groups nationwide.

 CHASING CORAL (Documentary Feature)